JohnAugustineMcCain/Trivalent/README.md

 ## Research Impact

-PEACE represents a paradigm shift from contradiction-avoidance to contradiction-resilience in formal reasoning.
+PEACE represents a paradigm shift from contradiction-avoidance to contradiction-guidance in formal reasoning.
 By providing the first systematic framework for context completeness analysis, it offers new tools for Logic, AI Safety, Mathematics, and Philosophy.

 ## Contact